-Trust and intimacy between best friends develop over time
+Trust and intimacy between best friends develops over time.

 Posted Jun 21, 2010

-I had a best friend in grad school, and soon after that we got married, so although that's lovely, he didn't only want friendship from me.
-In college I had a female best friend who turned out to be bisexual and expected us to become a couple - when I said I only wanted to be her friend, she soon found a companion who was more on her sexual wavelength (another close friend of mine so I lost both of them).
-In high school I had a best friend and I believe I was her best friend as well - two months later her family moved 500 miles away.
+I had a best friend in grad school, and soon after that we got married; so although that's lovely, he didn't only want friendship from me.
+In college, I had a female best friend who turned out to be bisexual and expected us to become a couple.
+When I said I only wanted to be her friend, she soon found a companion who was more on her sexual wavelength (another close friend of mine, so I lost both of them).
+In high school, I had a best friend and I believe I was her best friend as well.
+Then, two months later her family moved 500 miles away.
 She soon found a best friend at her new school, but I never did.

 One thought that comes to my mind: Could you possibly be guarded with other people and reluctant to self-disclose, perhaps because you have had a hard time forming intimate friendships with women in the past?
 Such a tendency, which is common, could inadvertently create an emotional distance between you and a friend.
 If your friend feels you are holding back, it will cause her to do the same.

 Conversely, trust and intimacy develop slowly when there is a give and take.
 Two friends begin to feel so in sync that they can comfortably share their innermost feelings and thoughts.
 You might try selecting one promising friendship and approaching it in a different way than you have with others (that have remained more superficial) by allowing yourself to gradually get closer over time.

 Another possibility is that you are, in some way, intimidating your friends, which also creates distance.
 Two best friends don't have to feel equal in every way but there needs to be a sense of balance between them: That overall, each one is giving as much as she is receiving.
 Perhaps, you're portraying yourself as more successful and self-assured than you are.